Land Clearing & Brush Removal in Diamond Springs, CA

 Brushtech Land Management proudly serves Diamond Springs, a historic California Gold Rush community founded in 1848 and designated as California Historical Landmark #487.
 Named for its crystal clear springs, this established foothill community at 1,749 feet elevation represents the best of El Dorado County's Gold Country heritage.

-Our Services in Diamond Springs
+Land Management Services in Diamond Springs

 Comprehensive land management solutions for Diamond Springs' foothill terrain and Gold Country heritage